-Enrollment management is an iterative process that includes active participation by the Board of Trustees, Cabinet, faculty, administration, staff, students, and alumni.
-The Strategic Enrollment Management (SEM) Plan is developed and updated regularly to coincide with the timing and goals of the university's Strategic Plan.
+Student recruitment and retention is dependent upon data-informed strategic planning.
+In the profession, it is often referred to as enrollment management and is an iterative process that includes active participation by the university community.
+A Strategic Enrollment Management (SEM) Plan is developed and updated regularly to coincide with the timing and goals of the university's Strategic Plan as well as in response to the opportunities and challenges presented in the market.
 The SEM Plan provides a roadmap for intentional efforts and initiatives to both strategically and tactically achieve enrollment goals.
 Continuous input is used from a broad contingent across the university to assess the appropriateness and effectiveness of the Plan's goals and objectives.